agilebits/crackme/doc/README.md

 ## Step 2: Manually edit hints and sample status

+The next step is to manually edit that output to

+1. Modify hints if desired.
-The next step is to manually edit that add to hints, if desired, and indicate which items are samples (and so will have the passwords displayed).
+2. Indicate which items are samples (and so will have the passwords displayed).

 For the files in this directory, that was